asibahi/asibahi.github.io/content/thoughts/2025-09-13-a-gentle-introduction-to-z3.md

 ## Coin Change Problem

 The Coin Change problem is a simple one: given a list of denominations and a total, find the smallest number of coins that add up to said total.
 Emphasis on _smallest_.
-Unlike previous problems, this is an optimizatin problem.
+Unlike previous problems, this is an optimization problem.
 We are looking for a solution that satisfies specific criteria instead of just _a_ solution.
-Conventiently enough, `z3` provides an `Optimize` object which we can use to optimize.
+Conveniently enough, `z3` provides an `Optimize` object which we can use to optimize.

 Let us set up the parameters of the problem in plain language.
 The denominations we have are 1, 5, and 10.
 We need to give 37 money in the least amount of coins.
 This is simple enough that we can know the solution is three 10 coins, one 5 coin, and two 1 coins.
 Let's see if we can get the same result.
 As usual, code followed by output: